 4. The number of missing teeth

 Quite simply the more teeth you have missing the more dental implants you will require – and consequently the cost of the entire implant treatment goes up.
 The good news is that the cost of implants doesn’t go up directly in proportion to the number of teeth missing.
-For example, if you have one tooth missing you will require one dental implant.
-But if you have 3 teeth missing you may only need 2 dental implants, one at each end of the three tooth gap – this is what we call a three unit dental implant bridge.
+For example, if you have one tooth missing you will require one single-tooth dental implant.
+But if you have 3 teeth missing you may need multiple dental implants, one at each end of the three tooth gap – this is what we call a three unit dental implant bridge.
 For a complete set of teeth you may need a “full arch” or same day dental implant treatment.

 Please see our blog post regarding how many dental implants will I need?

 As with all dental procedures, dental implants can be placed under local anaesthetic.
 However, we do offer intravenous sedation for patients who are anxious about their procedure.
 This adds on a slight cost to the overall price.